LEAGUE-Level6/DiscordBot_v2/README.md

     ![codespace_editor_welcome.png](screenshots/codespace_editor_welcome.png)

-4) The browser-based editor is basically idential to the normal Visual Stuio Code app, but for those who are not familiar with it, the tabs on the left cover most of the basic functions you might be used to from Eclipse and IntelliJ.
+4) The browser-based editor is basically identical to the normal Visual Studio Code app, but for those who are not familiar with it, the tabs on the left cover most of the basic functions you might be used to from Eclipse and IntelliJ.